Purposeful design and thoughtful detailing create an authentic Bavarian experience.

-Leavenworth was a dying town during the 1950s after the area’s logging trade waned.
-To combat this downturn, the small mountain community pulled together to identify ways they might shift their economy toward tourism and commerce.
-They recognized the similarity of the surrounding terrain to the European Alps, so residents decided to act on a plan to rebrand and renovate their town to create Washington’s own Bavarian experience.
+When the local logging trade waned in the 1950’s, thus did the population of Leavenworth, Washington.
+To combat the economic downturn, this small mountain community pulled together to identify ways to ignite tourism and commerce.
+Recognizing the similarity of the surrounding terrain to the European Alps, residents acted on a plan to create their town’s own Bavarian experience.

-The story of its smashing success continues to develop.
+The story of its smashing success continues to evolve.
 Visitors flood Leavenworth year-round to attend festivals and take in the magic of the environment.
-With this growth, the need for public transportation has escalated.
-LINK Transit of Chelan and Douglas Counties is expanding services to include a new park-and-ride adjacent to Leavenworth’s downtown core.
+With its growth, the need for public transportation has also escalated.
+In response, LINK Transit of Chelan and Douglas Counties expanded services to include a new park-and-ride adjacent to Leavenworth’s downtown core.

 The brief from LINK Transit required two open-air bus shelters and a driver support building (“comfort station”) with public restrooms.
-Extensive research was undertaken to meet the City’s rigorous design standards.
-The design team was committed to authenticity in developing proportions, detailing, and refinements to emulate Bavarian architecture, especially at the exterior.
-Inside, the aesthetic of the comfort station is a more contemporary iteration of Alpine design.
+TCF’s design team undertook extensive research to meet the City’s rigorous design standards.
+The team demonstrated a commitment to authenticity in developing proportions, detailing, and refinements to emulate Bavarian architecture, especially at the exterior.
+Inside, the aesthetic of the comfort station is a contemporary iteration of Alpine design.

-The project solution provides LINK Transit’s passengers and staff with functional, comfortable amenities while contributing toward the fabric of its unique setting.
+The completed project installation provides LINK Transit’s passengers and staff with functional, comfortable amenities while contributing toward the fabric of its unique alpine environment.